-What’s the Difference Between a Credit Card and a Debit Card?
+What are the Differences Between a Debit Card and a Credit Card?

-Using a credit card means borrowing money up to a certain amount from your issuing bank to pay for your purchase.
+On the other hand, using a credit card means borrowing money up to a certain amount from your issuing bank to pay for your purchase.
 The total amount you can spend with your card per month depends on your credit limit.
 And since you’re borrowing from the bank, you’re expected to pay back what you owe by the due date.

 Debit Card vs Credit Card: Best Uses of a Credit Card

-Paying for Big-Ticket Purchases in Installments
+1. Paying for Big-Ticket Purchases in Installments

 This makes a credit card ideal for buying items you normally can’t pay upfront in cash, such as gadgets, appliances, and furniture.
 In some cases, you can also use it to pay for the down payment of a certain item.

-Some credit cards offer purchase protection insurance that pays the cardholder a certain amount for every damaged or lost item charged to their card.
+Moreover, some credit cards offer purchase protection insurance that pays the cardholder a certain amount for every damaged or lost item charged to their card.
 Others provide extended warranties, too.

 However, it’s what happens after an unauthorized transaction that makes all the difference.
 Credit cards are safer to use than debit cards as credit cards offer more protection against unauthorized transactions.

 If a hacker uses your debit card without your knowledge, the amount gets deducted from your bank account right away.
 In contrast, an unauthorized transaction charged to a credit card is quite easier to deal with.
 It’s technically the bank’s money—not yours—that’s stolen.

 Using a credit card is a better way to manage your finances if you travel frequently.

 When you charge your travel expenses to your debit card, the amount is taken immediately from your account.
 Imagine how much will remain in your bank account if you’ve spent five-digit or six-digit figures for booking your flights, hotel accommodations, tours, and other travel essentials.
-You’ll be short of money for your living expenses.
+You might be short of money for your living expenses.

 With a credit card, you can book your travels without wiping out your savings account in one go.
 What’s more, you’ll enjoy travel perks such as air miles (which you can use to redeem free flights later), travel insurance, airport lounge access, and travel assistance.

-Paying for Bills and Other Recurring Charges
+5. Paying for Bills and Other Recurring Charges

 Due dates of your utility bills are easy to forget if you’re paying in cash or debit card.
 The auto-debit arrangement feature of a credit card helps you automate payment for your bills and other recurring charges such as insurance premiums.
 This way, you avoid missing a payment and the hassles that come with it.

 Also, bills payment is easy nowadays using mobile apps that accept credit card payments.

-Availing Rewards and Promos
+6. Getting Rewards and Promos

 If you want to enjoy the rewards and promos offered by your credit card issuer, then it makes more sense to use your credit card for purchases that qualify for those perks.
 But be sure to pay the full balance—not the minimum—every month, so you can continue to avail of credit card rewards and promos.

-Building a Good Credit History
+7. Building a Good Credit History

 Using a credit card responsibly is a great way to boost your credit score and make you creditworthy in the eyes of banks and other types of lenders.
 The bank reports your credit card payment history, credit utilization ratio, and the age of your credit card account to the credit bureaus.
 Such data is used to compute your credit score.

 Debit card transactions aren’t included as criteria for determining a person’s credit score.